 Who Was Joseph Stalin?

-Stalin forced rapid industrialization and the collectivization of agricultural land, resulting in millions dying from famine while others were sent to camps.
+Stalin forced rapid industrialization and the collectivization of agricultural land, resulting in millions dying from famine while others were sent to labor camps.
 His Red Army helped defeat Nazi Germany during World War II.

 Young Joseph Stalin

 On December 18, 1879, in the Russian peasant village of Gori, Georgia, Iosif Vissarionovich Dzhugashvili - later known as Joseph Stalin - was born.

 The son of Besarion Jughashvili, a cobbler, and Ketevan Geladze, a washerwoman, Joseph was a frail child.
 At age 7, he contracted smallpox, leaving his face scarred.

 A few years later he was injured in a carriage accident which left arm slightly deformed (some accounts state his arm trouble was a result of blood poisoning from the injury).

 The other village children treated him cruelly, instilling in him a sense of inferiority.
 Because of this, Joseph began a quest for greatness and respect.
 He also developed a cruel streak for those who crossed him.